collocations.org

 enlist, find, gain, mobilize, secure, win

-Campaigners have enlisted the support of their local MP.
+Campaigners have enlisted the support of the local people.

 She will need a lot of emotional support at this difficult time.